-A conservation easement is a legal tool by which you voluntarily relinquish some of the above rights, while retaining title to the land.
+A conservation easement is a legal tool by which you voluntarily exchange some rights for other forms of compensation while still retaining title to the land.

 The terms of conservation easements vary, as each agreement is tailored to the specific landowner.
-However, all prevent subdivision and environmentally damaging forms of development from occurring.
+However, they normally restrict subdivision and environmentally damaging forms of development from occurring.
 Conservation easements are typically granted in perpetuity and remain with the land regardless of ownership.